Left side brain injuries can lead to difficulties with language and reasoning skills.

 The left side is also considered the “language hub” of the brain.
 It is where the bulk of your language abilities lie, particularly your ability to produce and understand language.

-That’s why most people with left brain injuries have difficulty comprehending and speaking words, a condition called aphasia.
+Therefore, most people with left hemisphere brain injuries have difficulty speaking, a condition known as aphasia.

 We’ll take a closer look at aphasia, and the other effects of left hemisphere brain damage, next.